 We recently asked the edison365 team what their top advice for companies looking to move to a shorter working week would be.
 The overwhelming response?
 “Just do it!”

-If you’re considering making the all-important switch, but need a little more persuasion, here are five reasons to start putting plans in place:
+If you’re considering making the all-important switch, but need a little more persuasion, here are five reasons for having a 4-day week:

 1. Improve wellbeing